Oxycodone Detox

 800-996-6135

-CBT, or cognitive behavioral therapy is often used for those who have been addicted to oxycodone.
-Here are some of the elements of this type of therapy, according to the NIDA:
+Cognitive behavioral therapy (CBT) is often recommended for those who have been addicted to oxycodone.
+Some of the elements of this therapy include:

 • Exploring the negative and positive effects of drug abuse and how the negatives outweigh the positives